OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Originally published as “Science and Technology in a Democratic Order,” *Journal of Legal and Political Sociology* 1 (1942): 115-26; later published as “Science and Democratic Social Structure,” in Robert K. Merton, *Social Theory and Social
 Structure*.

-It is good to remember that Open Science principles rearticulate science norms that were historically considered to be intergal to science itself.
-And so, as the findings of science belong to the entire community, any attempt by individuals or corporations to capture these for profit is a practice based on a notion of equity that is both foreign and contrary to how science is meant to operate.
+It is good to remember that Open Science principles rearticulate science norms that were historically considered to be integral to science itself.
+Open Science reaffirms the right of the community to access the substantive findings of science.
+As the findings of science belong to the entire community, any attempt by individuals or corporations to capture these for profit is a practice based on a notion of equity that is foreign to, and contrary to, how science is meant to operate.

 Open Science really hit the mainstream around 2016 due to a number of possible reasons.
 A combination of political activity and grassroots community-led initiatives really put it on the map, and now everywhere you go in science, openness is all around in one way or another.